TaitoUnited/taito-cli/docs/manual/05-continuous-integration-and-delivery.md

 Taito-cli is designed so that in most cases your CI/CD tool needs only to execute a bunch of taito-cli commands without any arguments to get the job done.
 Everything is already configured in taito-config.sh, and taito-cli provides support for various infrastructures by plugins.
 You can also run any of the steps manually from command line using *taito-cli*.
 A typical CI/CD process would consist of the following steps, many of which can be run parallel.

-TODO separate ci command for every step (even for otherwise existing commands --> avoid accidental overrides in package.json, ci mode, etc)
+> TODO: separate ci command for every step (even for otherwise existing commands --> avoid accidental overrides in package.json, ci mode, etc)

+> TODO: command list is not up-to-date.

 * `taito --auth`: Authenticate (in case the CI/CD tool does not handle authentication automatically).
 * `taito deployment cancel`: Cancel old ongoing builds except this one (in case the CI/CD tool does not handle this automatically).